junkdog/bitvector/README.md

 Discrepancy to artemis' `BitVector` is unwelcome.
 The implementation is for the most part the same, except that this implementation uses `int` for words, instead of `long`.
 4 or 8 byte words did not have a significant impact on performance.

-The for loop benchmark performs poorly due to all the `Integer` boxing, extra indirection and allocation, compared to `forEachBit`.
+The for-loop performs poorly due to all the `Integer` boxing, extra indirection and allocation, compared to `forEachBit`.

-`java.util.BitSet` suffers from not having a way of enumerating all bits at once, instead relying on repeatedly calling `nextSetBit()`.
+`java.util.BitSet` suffers from not having a way of enumerating all bits at once, instead relying on repeatedly calling `nextSetBit`.

 ## Tests